Morpheus636/PyAutomations/docs/README.md

 A framework for writing automations in python to host in `repl.it`

 ## Using PyAutomations
-To use PyAutomations, fork this repository and then follow the instructions in the [Adding Automations](adding-tasks.md) page.
+To use PyAutomations, click "Use This Template" and then follow the instructions in the [Adding Automations](adding-tasks.md) page.

 Once you have your automations written, you can deploy them to `repl.it` by following the [Deployment Instructions](deployment.md)